Guillaume Briçonnet (cardinal): Ecclesiastical career

 While serving his king and the State, the Cardinal of St.-Malo had not overlooked his own interests; he had obtained from Alexander VI the Bishopric of Nimes.
 His title being disputed by the nominee of the chapter, there arose a litigation which lasted until the year 1507, when Briçonnet was awarded the title.
 In 1497 he had received in commendam the Bishopric of Toulon, and in the same year succeeded his brother Robert Briçonnet in the archiepiscopal See of Reims.
-On 27 May 1498, he crowned Louis XII in his cathedral and followed the king to Paris.
+On 27 May 1498, he crowned Louis XII in his cathedral.
+He followed the king to Paris.
 As a peer of France, he assisted at the session of the Council of State at which the marriage of Louis with Jeanne, the daughter of Louis XI, was annulled.

 When he had ceased to be a minister of State, Briçonnet retired to Rome for two years.
 Louis then made use of his talents to check what he called the arrogance of the warrior pope, Julius II.
 By his king's direction Briçonnet took steps to assemble at Pisa a council of cardinals opposed to the policy of Julius, and bent on the reformation of the head and hierarchy of the Church.
 He left Rome suddenly and secretly with a group of cardinals whom he had won over, and opened his council at Pisa, but soon transferred it to Milan, and thence to Lyon.
 He was, however, summoned to appear before the pope, was deprived of the Roman purple and excommunicated.
 Louis, on his side, bestowed upon him in commendam the rich Abbey of St.-Germain-des-Prés and the government of Languedoc.

 At the death of Julius II Briçonnet was absolved from all censures and excommunication in 1513, and restored by Pope Leo X to the Sacred College.
 He then retired to end his days at Narbonne, for which see he had exchanged Reims.

+He died in Narbonne on 14 December 1514.
 He was buried in a superb mausoleum which he had built for himself in the church of Our Lady.

+Family

+He married Raoulette de Beaune (died 1487) and they had five children, two of whom became bishops: Guillaume of Lodève and Meaux, and Denis of Toulon, Lodève and Saint-Malo.

+Legacy

 Whilst in power, Briçonnet showed himself a patron of men of letters; they dedicated their works to him and became his panegyrists.
 He was called oraculum regis and regni columna.
 His life was in fact swayed by ambition and occupied by intrigues.
 He composed a manual of Latin prayers, dedicated to Charles VIII.
 At Saint-Malo he issued several synodal instructions.